samuel499/Technical-Writing-Guide/beginner-guide-github-pages.md

 </html>
 ```

-3. Save the file as index.html.
+4. Save the file as index.html.
 This will be your homepage when you launch the website.

 ![Github screenshot04](https://github.com/user-attachments/assets/57d49f8e-bb7e-41c5-8285-f6d37f1bc010)
-<em style = " color: #4F4F4F; ">Saving the html file on notepad </em>
+<em style = " color: #4F4F4F; "> Saving the HTML file as "index.html" </em>

 #### Step 2: Add CSS (Optional)